- Port area

 Drinks can be quite a bit more expensive than the resorts of Playa d'en Bossa or San Antonio – if you manage to grab a beer for €5 you've had a steal!
-However we recommend checking out the bars, where the locals go, especially the ones around the aforementioned Plaza del Parque.
-Ibiza Town is renowned for being a magnet for international tourists and prides itself on being gay-friendly; so if you want to experience a lot of culture splashed with vibrance, fun, music and laughs then a visit to Ibiza Town is a must.
+However we recommend checking out the bars where the locals go, especially the ones around the aforementioned Plaza del Parque.
+Ibiza Town enjoys a very international mix of tourists and prides itself on being gay-friendly; so if you want to experience plenty of culture splashed with vibrancy, fun, music and laughs then a visit to Ibiza Town is a must.

 Pacha is one of the islands more sophisticated clubs and with The Pacha Hotel just opposite the brightly lit doors it is a favourite amongst clubbers.
-Nearby is the luxurious 4 star Ibiza Corso Hotel which offers stunning views while bathing by the poolside and spa treatments.
-Nearer the town centre the El Puerto offers good value hotel rooms and self-catering apartments, not forgetting the 5 star Ibiza Gran Hotel which is also located near Pacha and offers beautiful grounds and top class service.
+Nearby, the luxurious 4 star Ibiza Corso Hotel offers stunning views while bathing by the poolside and spa treatments.
+Nearer the town centre the El Puerto offers good value hotel rooms and self-catering apartments.

-Nearby is the resort of Talamanca which has a quiet and picturesque beach where you can relax and escape the business of the main town; but with Ibiza Town just a ferry ride or short walk away (ca. 15-20 minutes), it makes the perfect location.
+Close by, the resort of Talamanca has a quiet, picturesque beach where you can relax and escape the buzz of the main town; but with Marina Botafoch next door and Ibiza Town just a ferry ride or short walk away (ca. 15-20 minutes), it makes the perfect location.

 How to get there